jotaefe0/pinecone-qa/README.md

-# pinecone-qa

-## OpenAI Document Embedding for QA Project
+# OpenAI Document Embedding for QA Project using Pinecone

 This project demonstrates the use of the OpenAI API to embed documents into a vector database for question-answering tasks.